 How to tell if a ruby is real

-Lab grown rubies or Synthetic rubies, were created using an artificial process which involves both high pressure and high temperature.
+Lab grown rubies or Synthetic rubies were created using an artificial process that involves both high pressure and high temperature.
 Lab-created rubies are considered real because they are not much different from the natural ones.
-Rubies that are artificially produced are not the same as rubies that are fake, as they have different chemical structures from natural rubies.
-To test if a ruby is not created means one would have to do an analysis of its physical structure and the chemical composition.
+Rubies that are artificially produced are not the same as fake rubies, as they have different chemical structures from natural rubies.
+To test if a ruby is not created means one would have to analyze its physical structure and the chemical composition.
 Even though lab-created and natural rubies are similar there are ways in which it can be tested using the right equipment.

 I'm interested in a gemstone ring, but where do I start?